 Sales Development Rep (Entry-Level) Salary

-Entry-level software salespeople generally begin as sales development representatives in charge of booking qualified meetings for an Account Executive.
+Entry-level tech salespeople generally begin as sales development representatives in charge of booking qualified meetings for an Account Executive.
 SDRs in software sales earn an average of $49,942/yr base salary, according to Glassdoor.
 An SDR will also have a commission portion of their earnings.

 The next step for an SDR is typically an Account Executive role, where they can make a lot more money because they’re actually closing sales deals and contributing revenue to the company.